-2016 Versus 2017 Marginal Tax Rates
+2018 Versus 2019 Marginal Tax Rates

-Whether you should defer or accelerate income and deductions between 2016 and 2017 depends to a great extent on your projected marginal (highest) tax rate for each year.
+Whether you should defer or accelerate income and deductions between 2018 and 2019 depends to a great extent on your projected marginal (highest) tax rate for each year.
+With the compression of income tax rates starting in 2018, you should analyze your anticipated marginal tax rates for 2018 and 2019.

-The highest marginal tax rate for 2016 and 2017 is nominally 39.6%, but certain provisions that reduce deductions as income increases may also increase the effective marginal tax rates slightly.
-Also, an additional 3.8% tax on unearned income of high-income taxpayers applies for taxable years beginning after December 31, 2012.
-The tax brackets for 2016 and 2017 are included in this Tax Letter.
-Projections of your 2016 and 2017 income and deductions are necessary to estimate your marginal tax rate for each year.
+The highest marginal tax rate for 2018 is 37 percent, with an additional 3.8 percent tax on the net-investment income of high-income taxpayers.
+The tax rates for 2018 are included in this Tax Letter.
+At the time of publication, 2019 inflation rates have not been made available.
+Projections of your 2018 and 2019 income and deductions are necessary to estimate your marginal tax rate for each year.

-Shifting Income and Deductions Into the Most Advantageous Year
+Shifting Income and Deductions into the Most Advantageous Year

-You can shift taxable income between 2016 and 2017 by controlling the receipt of income and the payment of deductions.
+You can shift taxable income between 2018 and 2019 by controlling the receipt of income and the payment of deductions.
 Generally, income should be received in the year with the lower marginal tax rate, while deductible expenses should be paid in the year with the higher marginal rate.
-If your top tax rate is the same in 2016 and 2017, deferring income into 2017 and accelerating deductions into 2016 will generally produce a tax deferral of up to one year.
-On the other hand, if you expect your tax rate to be higher in 2017, you may want to accelerate income into 2016 and defer deductions to 2017.
+If your top tax rate is the same in 2018 and 2019, deferring income into 2019 and accelerating deductions into 2018 will generally produce a tax deferral of up to one year.
+On the other hand, if you expect your tax rate to be higher in 2019, you may want to accelerate income into 2018 and defer deductions to 2019.
+Keep in mind, however, that the aforementioned tax reform repeals most itemized deductions.